31Amin/car_maintenance_tracker/README.md

 | add car | Pass |Pass | Pass | spelling error on text above form.|
 | user profile |Pass | Pass | Pass ||

-**Note:** Early in testing, it was obvious that there were issues with the site on a table devise.
+**Note:** Early in testing, it was obvious that there were issues with the site on a table device.
 Testing was suspended and all pages were updated with addition size for medium devices to improve the layout on a tablet device.
 Testing, was resumed after this fix was applied to all pages.